webcore-go/webcore/docs/quickstart.md

 # Quick Start Guide

-This guide will help you get started with the Konsolidator framework in minutes.
+This guide will help you get started with the WebCoreGo framework in minutes.

 ## Prerequisites